BlueStacks: BlueStacks (Android emulator)

 BlueStacks generates its primary revenue through an Android emulator referred to as App Player.
 The basic features of the software are available for free, while advanced features require a paid monthly subscription.
 By February 2021, BlueStacks reported over 1 billion app downloads.
 The App Player provides support for mouse, keyboard, and external touch-pad controls.

 In June 2012, the company introduced an alpha version of its App Player software for macOS, while the beta version was released in December of the same year.
 In December 2024, it released BlueStacks Air for Apple Silicon Macs.

 BlueStacks 2

-In April 2015, BlueStacks, Inc. unveiled that a new version of the App Player, named 2.0, was under development for macOS and was eventually released in July.
+In July 2015, BlueStacks released V2.0 of App Player for macOS.
 In December 2015, BlueStacks, Inc. introduced BlueStacks 2.0, enabling users to run multiple Android applications simultaneously.
 BlueStacks 2.0 was also compatible with Mac OS X 10.9 Mavericks or later until 2018.

 In April 2016, BlueStacks launched BlueStacks TV, integrating Twitch.tv into the App Player directly, allowing users to livestream their apps to Twitch without additional hardware or software.

-In September 2016, the company added Facebook Live integration, enabling users to stream their gameplay to their Facebook profiles, Pages they manage, or Facebook Groups they belong to.
+In September 2016, the company added Facebook Live integration, enabling users to stream their gameplay to their Facebook profiles, pages they manage, or Facebook Groups they belong to.